5cXutt/Win11-Booster/README.md

 # Win11 Booster

-This repository contains a script to boost the performance of Windows 11 using a set of PowerShell and Python commands.
-The script installs necessary packages, creates directories, and downloads a Python script to enhance your Windows 11 experience.
+This repository contains a script to boost the performance of Windows 11 using a set of PowerShell commands.
+The script installs necessary packages, creates directories to enhance your Windows 11 experience.

 ## Installation